karolzak/cntk-hotel-pictures-classificator/README.md

     *Another picture shows how our model classified single region as **`towel`** object although it's clearly not there:*![](doc/bad_bedroom.jpg)

-- Ofcourse sometimes there are some really ugly results which may be hard to use for further classification:
+- Of course sometimes there are some really ugly results which may be hard to use for further classification:

     ![](doc/ugly_bathroom.jpg)